jessezauka/dublineventsguide/README.md

 pip3 -r requirements.txt
 ```

-* 6: Within your IDE now <strong>create</strong> a file where you can store your secret information for the app, I used vscodes settings.json however you can just create an env.py file if you wish.
+* 6: Within your IDE now <strong>create</strong> a file where you can store your secret information for the app, I used PyCharm settings.json however you can just create an env.py file if you wish.

 ```bash
 {